 - Domain name: $10-15/year from any major registrar.

-- Theme: Free themes work, but premium WooCommerce themes cost $40–100 one-time.
-Alternatively, a blocks-based theme like Nexter (free) lets you build your own design.
+- Theme: Free themes work, but premium WooCommerce themes cost $40-100 one-time.
+Alternatively, a blocks-based theme like Nexter Theme (free) lets you build your own design without paying for a theme.

 - Payment gateway extensions: Stripe and PayPal extensions are free.
-The official WooCommerce Payments plugin is free but charges standard card processing fees (2.9% + 30¢ per transaction in the US).
+The official WooCommerce Payments plugin is free but charges standard card processing fees (2.9% + 30 cents per transaction in the US).

 - Additional extensions: Subscriptions ($199/yr), Memberships ($199/yr), Bookings ($249/yr), and other advanced features are paid WooCommerce extensions.
 Many store owners spend $200-500/year on extensions.

 - SSL certificate: Required for any store taking payments.
 Most managed hosts include it free.
-Standalone certificates cost $50–200/year if your host doesn’t provide one.
+Standalone certificates cost $50-200/year if your host does not provide one.

 Total Cost Estimate for a WooCommerce Store